Style & Design

 1. Install a mailbox post with a planter

 Create some beautiful curb appeal by installing a new stylish and low-maintenance mailbox post and mailbox.
-You can spruce it up further if you choose a mailbox post with an integrated planter or you can opt to plant some flowers around the base to add extra color and charm to your home’s exterior.
+Spruce it up further with a mailbox post with an integrated planter or opt to plant some flowers around the base to add extra color and charm to your home’s exterior.

 2. Add new house numbers that identify your address